wildtruc/nvidia-prime-select/README.md

   rc_dir='/etc/rc.d'
 ```

+Or use the simpliest way and launch **nvidia-prime-ui** from settings menu.

 **nvidia-prime-select** come also with 2 default xorg configs for **Intel®** and **Nvidia®**.
 Edit them as you wish before launching install command.

 ## Install